 10 Employee Appreciation Ideas You Can Start Today

-Friday 1st March 2019 is a chance to celebrate and thank your employees for their energy and commitment.
+Friday 6th March 2020 is a chance to celebrate and thank your employees for their energy and commitment.
 But what does ‘good’ employee appreciation look like?
 And what really matters to employees?
-We’ve gathered the most impactful ways to show employees you care.
+We’ve gathered 10 impactful ways to show employees you care.

 We can’t underestimate the importance of the human ‘thank you’.
 Look at your employee lifecycle and assess when the key moments are to check in, surprise them and thank them for their hard work and effort.
-No, its not a new idea… but how many of us actually, consistently do this?
-Mentioning employees in team emails, handing out thank you notes, recognising their ‘work’ anniversary and sending out birthday cards/ presents are great examples.
-Another effective strategy is praising employees for their successes outside of work like volunteering, charity work, hobbies and sporting achievements.
+No, it’s not a new idea… but how many of us actually, consistently do this?
+Praising employees in team chats, recognising their work anniversary and writing thank-you notes are small acts that go a long way.
+Micro-gifting platform Huggg empowers managers to surprise their teams with small acts of kindness like a cup of coffee from their favourite shop, ‘lunch on me’ or cinema tickets – with all gifts shared via a text or email link.

-Development opportunities are frequently the number one item correlated with employee engagement in our surveys.
-Employees want to find their work interesting and challenging so create a ‘Culture of Learning’ by offering lunchtime talks, access to courses, shadowing of other teams and allowances towards qualifications.
+Development opportunities are frequently the item most correlated with employee engagement in our surveys.
+Employees want to find their work interesting and challenging so create a ‘Culture of Learning’ by offering lunchtime talks, access to online courses, shadowing of other teams and allowances towards qualifications.
 Your employees will feel fulfilled and motivated when they feel inspired in their role.

 Offer interesting rewards, based on what your employees want (not what you think they want).
 PPL overhauled their benefits package after only 43% of employees thought it compared favourably with other industry employers.
 New benefits include annual expense claims towards music and social activities, additional holiday days and extended access to health and life assurance policies.
 Overall engagement has improved considerably, with the belief that PPL benefits are good compared to other employers increasing by 18 points.